apache/struts-site/source/getting-started/debugging-struts.md

 ![debuging-struts-2.png](attachments/att17137673_debuging-struts-2.png)

-You may then click on one of the tabs (Results, Exception Mappings, Interceptors, Properties, Validators) to get more information about how the Struts 2 framework is has configured that specific action.
+You may then click on one of the tabs (Results, Exception Mappings, Interceptors, Properties, Validators) to get more information about how the Struts 2 framework has configured that specific action.

 On the left side of the page is the config browser plugin menu.
 Clicking on constants will render a view that lists all the Struts 2 constants and their properties for your application.
 Clicking on beans shows the beans Struts 2 is managing.